Roblox/creator-docs/content/en-us/art/avatar/validation-tool.md

 1. Download [**ValidationTool_Blender.zip**](../../assets/art/ValidationTool_V2.zip) and save the .zip file locally.
 Do not open the .zip file.
 2. In Blender, navigate to **Edit** > **Preferences**.
-3. In Preferences, go to the **Add-Ons** section on the left side-bar.
+3. In Preferences, go to the **Add-Ons** section on the left sidebar.

    <img src="../../assets/accessories/validation-tool/Blender-Add-On-Preferences.png" width="80%" />